Always Remember Us This Way: Critical reception

 The song received widespread critical acclaim upon release.
 Jon Pareles of The New York Times described the song as a "hushed-to-heroic", Elton John-inspired "showstopper".
 Rolling Stone's Brittany Spanos and The Washington Post's Emily Yahr called the song "explosive" and "haunting", respectively.
 USA Today's Patrick Ryan said the song "ranks up there with 2009's "Speechless" and 2013's "Dope" as one of Gaga's best ballads".
 Natalie Walker of Vulture thought that "this song really illuminates what a virtuosic vocal chameleon Gaga is", and compared aspects of the track to Lorde's "Liability" and the songs of Adele.
+For Kristen S. Hé, also from Vulture, the track "sounds like vintage Carole King, with a hint of modern Nashville", and felt "it's the kind of song that charms you over multiple listens with its warm, familiar delivery".
 Maureen Lee Lenker of Entertainment Weekly picked "Always Remember Us This Way" as the best track of the soundtrack.
 She opined that the song is "a poem in its own right, evocative and elegiac" with its lyrics, while also serving as a "showcase for Gaga's powerhouse voice, as it moves from the whisperings of its opening lines, soft and invoking love as an act of prayer, to the heroic belt of the chorus."
+The Guardian's Michael Cragg found it to be Gaga's "finest ballad", noting, "like most of her best songs, it was written and recorded quickly, with the creases and scuffs in her vocals adding to the emotion behind the delicate pre-chorus, before she finds more solid ground on the gorgeous open road of a chorus."